kaBeech/advent-of-code-solutions/2022-Deno-Thorough/Day12/notes.md

 ###### When considering possible moves, do not move to a Tile that is already in your currentPath array

 1. If the Tile you are on (i.e. the last tile in your currentPath array) does not have accessibleAdjacentTilesByPreference set yet, create an array of each adjacent tile whose elevation is not more than 1 lower than the Tile you are on.
 Sort these by preference (preferring lower elevation Tiles).
 If two such Tiles share the same elevation, prefer the Tile that brings you closer to S (on the axis in which you are furthest from S).
 Set this Array as the Tile's accessibleAdjacentTilesByPreference value
-2. If there are no Tiles in the accessibleAdjacentTilesByPreference array that are not also in your currentPath array, backtrack by one tile.
+2. Set your availableMoves as all Tiles in the accessibleAdjacentTilesByPreference array that are not also in your currentPath array.
+If your backtrackedFrom value is se to a Tile, remove that Tile and every Tile with a higher preference from your availableMoves array
+3. If there are no Tiles in your availableMoves array, backtrack by one tile.
 If there are no tiles to backtrack to, return your shortestPathLength
-3. If you are adjacent to the S Tile and can move there, move there and record the currentPath.length as your shortestPathLength, then backtrack twice
+4. If you are adjacent to the S Tile and can move there, move there and record the currentPath.length as your shortestPathLength, then backtrack twice
-4. If your currentPath.length is greater than your shortestPathLength minus 3 (and shortestPathLength is not undefined), backtrack by one tile
+5. If your currentPath.length is greater than your shortestPathLength minus 3 (and shortestPathLength is not undefined), backtrack by one tile
-5. Move to the most preferred Tile in accessibleAdjacentTilesByPreference that is not also in your currentPath array and that is less preferred than your backtrackedFrom Tile (if you have one currently)
+6. Move to the most preferred Tile in your availableMoves array

 ### move(Tile) method